 •the carer must provide care on a daily basis in a private home, except during (temporary) hospitalisation or respite periods;

-•the person cared for must have a disability or medical condition that requires care for the next 12 months, or is terminal.
+•the person cared for must have a disability or severe medical condition that is permanent, or exists for an extended period of at least 12 months (unless their condition is terminal).

 There are different rules for caring for a child under 16 years old, or a person over 16.